platformsh/platformsh-docs/docs/templates/how-to.md

 ## 2. Do this step second

 Split into separate steps when there are more than 5--7 actions in a step.
-Also when each separate step has an outcome that be described or shown.
+Also when each separate step has an outcome that can be described or shown.

 Introduce the purpose of this step very briefly.